 So will you become a solo artist after this?
 You’ve done some solo things before, but is that your future, that you’ll just be on your own?

 I don’t know.
 To tell you the truth, it’s been so much work, and so much playing, and recording, and gettin’ the albums out and everything, that I haven’t really had a huge amount of time to think about what I’ll do after it.
 It’s like, I have to finish up this in the right and a dignified manner … but I won’t be joining another band or forming another band, ’cause after Black 47, there’s no need to do that.
 If I wanted to be in a band, I’d just keep this going.
-But I have a career in musical theatre, and theatre.
-My musical “Hard Times,” I think it’s coming back to New York —and to Broadway, eventually. … And I have the Sirius XM show.
+But I have a career in musical theater, and theater.
+My musical “Hard Times,” I think it’s coming back to New York — and to Broadway, eventually. … And I have the Sirius XM show.

 So is there a chance you’ll do another Jersey show later, or is this definitely the last one?